BCE (NYSE:BCE) Issues FY 2021 Earnings Guidance

 BCE (NYSE:BCE) (TSE:BCE) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.422-$2.542 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.590.
 The company issued revenue guidance of $18.54 billion-$19.08 billion, compared to the consensus revenue estimate of $19.14 billion.

-BCE (NYSE:BCE) (TSE:BCE) last released its quarterly earnings data on Thursday, August 5th.
-The utilities provider reported $0.68 EPS for the quarter, beating the consensus estimate of $0.63 by $0.05.
-The company had revenue of $4.64 billion during the quarter, compared to the consensus estimate of $4.68 billion.
-BCE had a return on equity of 16.79% and a net margin of 12.88%.
-On average, analysts anticipate that BCE will post 2.54 earnings per share for the current year.
+BCE (NYSE:BCE) (TSE:BCE) last posted its quarterly earnings data on Thursday, November 4th.
+The utilities provider reported $0.82 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.65 by $0.17.
+BCE had a return on equity of 16.49% and a net margin of 13.13%.
+The business had revenue of $5.84 billion for the quarter, compared to analysts’ expectations of $5.94 billion.
+During the same quarter in the previous year, the firm earned $0.59 earnings per share.
+The business’s revenue was up .8% on a year-over-year basis.
+Equities analysts expect that BCE will post 2.52 EPS for the current year.

-A number of research firms recently commented on BCE.
-Royal Bank of Canada lifted their price objective on BCE from $61.00 to $63.00 and gave the stock a sector perform rating in a research note on Friday, August 6th.
-Canaccord Genuity upgraded BCE from a hold rating to a buy rating and boosted their price objective for the company from $62.00 to $66.00 in a report on Thursday, August 5th.
-TD Securities upped their price target on BCE from C$67.00 to C$70.00 and gave the stock a buy rating in a report on Monday, August 23rd.
-BMO Capital Markets upped their price target on BCE from C$61.50 to C$63.50 and gave the company an outperform rating in a research report on Friday, August 6th.
-Finally, Scotiabank increased their price objective on BCE from C$63.00 to C$66.00 and gave the stock an outperform rating in a report on Friday, August 6th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $60.45.
+BCE has been the topic of several research analyst reports.
+BMO Capital Markets boosted their price objective on BCE from C$61.50 to C$63.50 and gave the stock an outperform rating in a research report on Friday, August 6th.
+Scotiabank boosted their price objective on BCE from C$66.00 to C$68.00 and gave the stock an outperform rating in a research report on Friday, November 5th.
+CIBC upped their price target on BCE from C$64.00 to C$65.00 and gave the company a neutral rating in a research report on Friday, November 5th.
+Royal Bank of Canada upped their price target on BCE from $61.00 to $63.00 and gave the company a sector perform rating in a research report on Friday, August 6th.
+Finally, TD Securities cut BCE from a buy rating to a hold rating and dropped their price target for the company from $70.00 to $67.00 in a research report on Friday, November 5th.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of Hold and a consensus target price of $61.14.

 BCE Company Profile